Simply put, there is no limitation to how many SATA drives you can connect to your PC.

 Read in Detail: Can You Split SATA Cable?

 There is no set number.
-The number of SATA drives you can have on your system depends upon how many SATA ports you have on your PC in total.
+The number of SATA drives you can have on your system depends on how many SATA ports you have on your PC.

 Also Read: How Many Hard Drives Can a PC Have?